Abu Ali Iyad: Commander in Jordan

 He moved to Jordan in 1968 where he trained Fatah forces in Ajlun.
-Palestinian fedayeen activity persisted following the collective Arab defeat in the 1967 Six-Day War and Israel sought to end guerrilla attacks on its territory by launching an offensive against the Palestinian Liberation Organization's (PLO) bases in Jordan.
+Palestinian fedayeen activity persisted following the collective Arab defeat in the 1967 Six-Day War and Israel sought to end guerrilla attacks on its territory by launching an offensive against the Palestine Liberation Organization's (PLO) bases in Jordan.
 A major confrontation ensued between the Israeli Army and Fatah which came to be known as the Battle of Karameh.
 Abu Ali Iyad was a senior commander during the battle, gaining prominence and respect among the Palestinians for his performance as an unyielding military officer.
 Although Fatah took heavy losses, Israel eventually withdrew after the Jordanian Army entered the fray on Fatah's side.
 He continued to organize raids against Israeli army camps and towns in Israel and the West Bank while he was based in Jordan.

 Relations between the PLO and King Hussein of Jordan began to deteriorate after Karameh, climaxing in September 1970 when armed conflict ensued between Palestinian and Jordanian forces.
 Prior to Jordanian military action, Abu Ali Iyad lobbied his colleagues in Fatah, who supported the forced ousting of the king, to withdraw from Amman and return to the countryside closer to the border with Israel.
 Palestinian factions did not heed his calls and their military bases in Amman were shelled by Jordanian forces.
 On September 17, an emergency meeting of PLO factions was held with the majority of those attending favoring confrontation with King Hussein's troops.
 Supporting al-Wazir, who was one of the few delegates to have reservations, Abu Ali Iyad argued against confrontation and warned that expectations of Syrian intervention on the side of the Palestinians was improbable.
 The Jordanians succeeded in defeating PLO forces in Amman and about 2,000 Palestinian guerrillas under al-Wazir's leadership evacuated the city northward to Ajlun.

 Abu Ali Iyad was part of the field command there along with al-Wazir.
 They headed a force of roughly 2,500 guerrillas in the hilly terrain around Ajlun and Jerash.
 Their position was vulnerable due to the ineffectiveness of Palestinian guerrilla warfare against Jordanian armor in open areas versus urban warfare in the cities and Palestinian refugee camps.
 Most of the PLO leadership, including Arafat and al-Wazir, and hundreds of guerrillas escaped Jordan in April 1971 following pressure from Arab states, confiscation of weapons by the Jordanian Army and the closing of PLO offices in Amman.
 Abu Ali Iyad refused to do so, however, and he and his Tiger Cubs stayed put in their Ajlun base where they continued to fight the Jordanian Army.